gadon1/slim/README.md

 **Translation**\
 If you didn't provide any custom `SlimLocaleLoader` , Your localization would be configured with a default one.
 The default `SlimLocaleLoader` expects locale files to be in _- assets/locales/_ folder with name convention of your locale. for example _- assets/locales/en.json_.
 The default locale file format is a single level json that holds you translation.
+You can extends `SlimLocaleLoader` to your own.

 ```json
 {